-Suggested participants include staff responsible for the human resources processes; orientation and education of staff; assessing staff competency; assessing licensed independent practitioner and other credentialed practitioner competency.
+Suggested participants include staff responsible for the human resources processes; orientation and education of staff; assessing staff competency; assessing physician and other licensed practitioner competency.
 There should be someone with authority to access information contained in personal and credential files.

 The suggested duration for this session is 30-60 minutes.
 To plan for a file review, inform the surveyor of your process for maintaining competency records.
 The review of files is not the primary focus of this session; however, the surveyor verifies process-related information through documentation in personnel and credential files.
-The surveyor identifies specific staff, licensed independent practitioners, or other credentialed practitioners whose files they would like to review.
+The surveyor identifies specific staff, physicians, and other licensed practitioners whose files they would like to review.